Skip to Content

 Inside Titanic’s Swimming Pool – Real Photos, Restrictions, and Design

-If you’ve ever looked into the history of the famous ocean liner the Titanic you may be wondering if the ship had a swimming pool.
-Modern cruise ships usually have multiple.
+If you are interested in the history of the most famous Ocean Liner, the Titanic, you may be wondering if the ship had a swimming pool.

-At the time of Titanic’s launch, she was the largest passenger ship ever built and incredibly modern by ship standards.
-She had many amenities onboard that are very similar to modern ships.
+At the time of Titanic’s launch, she was the largest passenger ship ever built.
+She was incredibly modern by ship standards of the day.

 Did The Titanic Have a Pool?

 The Titanic had one swimming pool.
 It was accessible only to first-class passengers and was located inside the ship on the starboard side of F deck.
-There was a charge to use the pool and women and men were not allowed to bathe at the same time.

 The Design of Titanic’s Swimming Pool

-White Star Line, the builders, and owners of Titanic were the first to put a swimming pool onto a ship, this was on the Adriatic launched in 1906.
+White Star Line, the builders and owners of Titanic, were the first to put a swimming pool onto a ship.
+This was on the “Adriatic” launched in 1906.

-When Titanic was being designed it’s no surprise that White Star wanted to improve upon their design.
-They decided to construct a pool and called it a swimming bath.
+When Titanic was being designed, it’s no surprise that White Star wanted to improve upon their design.
+They decided to construct a pool and called it a “swimming bath”.

 titanic swimming pool drawing

-White Star Line
+White Star Line artist’s rendition for promotional materials

 How Deep Was The Swimming Pool on The Titanic?

 The swimming pool on the Titanic was 6 feet deep.
-The depth was constant throughout the pool and it was usually filled up between the 5 and 6 ft mark to allow for some movement.
+The depth was constant throughout the pool and usually filled up between the 5 and 6 ft mark to allow for some movement.

 Titanics Swimming pool was 30ft long, 14ft wide, by modern standards, this was quite a small cruise ship pool.
 That said, many modern cruise ship pools are quite shallow despite having a larger area.